sonatype-nexus-community/nexus-repository-r/README.md

 Looking to contribute to our code but need some help?
 There's a few ways to get information:

+* If using Nexus Repository Manager 3.20+ or later please file any issues at https://issues.sonatype.org/.
 * Chat with us on [Gitter](https://gitter.im/sonatype/nexus-developers)
 * Check out the [Nexus3](http://stackoverflow.com/questions/tagged/nexus3) tag on Stack Overflow
 * Check out the [Nexus Repository User List](https://groups.google.com/a/glists.sonatype.com/forum/?hl=en#!forum/nexus-users)